farsonic/SRX-User-Logon/README.md

 set security policies from-zone trust to-zone untrust policy deny match application any set security policies from-zone trust to-zone untrust policy deny then deny
 ```

+### Third party integration - Splunk

+Third party systems can use this scripting infrastructure to dynamically provision users and device details into the SRX firewall.
+An example of this would be having Splunk make changes in reaction to receiving a specific SYSLOG event.
+In Splunk terms this is an Alert Action.
+The splunk-wrapper.py script as well as the user-logon.py script should be placed into the /opt/splunk/bin/scripts directory.
+The "wrapper" script receives the log entry (passed as reference to a locally stored csv file) and extracts the relevant parameters that are then passed to the user-logon script.
+The below examples are purely for reference and based on the log events being passed would need to be modified to accomdate.
+Additionally to "test" scripts have been provided to indicate a host is "healthy" or "infected"